 By 1965, 1300 students were enrolled in the school.
 This created the need for additional classroom space.
 In April of 1968 a separate junior high school building, equipped with a gymnasium to be used by the entire school, was completed.

 Today Our Lady of the Wayside School continues to provide a strong preschool through eighth grade Catholic education for its students.
-Currently, enrollment is over 600 students.
-There are traditionally three classrooms per grade with approximately 20-25 students in each class.
+Currently, enrollment is around 500 students.
+There are traditionally two classrooms per grade with approximately 20-25 students in each class.
 The teaching staff is composed of professional individuals who are guided by their Catholic faith.
 These mentors, along with parents and alumni, sponsor numerous extra-curricular opportunities to foster student growth outside the daily curriculum.

 The history of Our Lady of the Wayside School has been and continues to be a positive reflection of the Gospel of Jesus.
 An award-winning education, daily prayer, liturgy, works of charity and community outreach are always being enhanced and improved to help make Wayside students authentic and effective disciples of Christ.